 Once again, our weekend Polar Bear Camporee will include the Saturday Klondike Derby, Saturday breakfast and dinner, and the spectacular Saturday evening Patrol Auction, where each patrol will have an opportunity to bid on at least \$1,000 worth of patrol camping gear.
 We are encouraging all troops to camp out the entire weekend, from Friday night until Sunday morning.
 Troops or Patrols are encouraged to build shelters to live in during the Camporee.
-Camp Bunn will be open on Saturday, January18th for this purpose.
+Camp Bunn will be open on Saturday, January 18th for this purpose.
 Troops can come back the next day (Sunday) or other days to finish shelters if they wish.
 Try not to place shelters where Klondike Derby station events will be held.
 Previously cut wood for shelter building from last year will be available on a first come first serve basis or wood can be brought in by troops.
-Troops can also cut saplings along the road into camp for shelter material (Troops must check with the ranger before cutting any wood at camp).
+Troops must check with the ranger before cutting any wood at camp).

 The cost of the Polar Bear Camporee will be \$25 per scout and \$15 per adult until January 17.
-After January 17, the cost will be \$30, Day of the event \$40.00.
+After January 17, the cost will be \$30, the Day of the event is \$40.00.
 Place all adults who will be eating in an adult patrol and list the adult patrol on the final registration form (at \$15.00 each).
-The \$25 price will include: A Cracker-barrel Friday Night (for SM & SPL) Breakfast Saturday morning Dinner Saturday night A copy of this booklet for each youth patrol - patrols that pre-register will receive a booklet in advance.
-A patch for each attendee Auction items for the Saturday night auction.
+The \$25 price will include:

+A Cracker-barrel Friday Night (for SM & SPL)

+Breakfast Saturday morning

+Dinner Saturday night

+A copy of this booklet for each youth patrol - patrols that pre-register will receive a booklet in advance.

+A patch for each attendee

+Auction items for the Saturday night auction.